anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 ### Touchpad

-Moving the pointer is slow, and you need to increase the acceleration and invert the scroll direction if you want it as Windows do, in:
+Moving the pointer is slow, and you need to increase the acceleration and invert the scroll direction if you want it as Windows does, in:

 > System Settings > Input Devices > Touchpad